susam/pcface/README.md

 8x16][VERITE] OEM fonts.
 Some glyphs in this font look exactly like the glyphs of IBM VGA 8x16 while some others look exactly like the glyphs of Verite 8x16.
-However, there are also several glyphs in this font match neither of the two OEM fonts.
+However, there are also several glyphs in this font that match neither of the two OEM fonts.
 Instead they happen to be adaptations of the glyphs found in one or both of the OEM fonts.

-I feel that Jayvee Enaguas has done an outstanding job of picking the best parts from both OEM fonts (IBM VGA 8x16 and Verite 8x16) and fused them together to create this font (Modern DOS 8x16).
+In my opinion, Jayvee Enaguas has done an outstanding job of picking the best parts from both OEM fonts (IBM VGA 8x16 and Verite 8x16) and fused them together to create this font (Modern DOS 8x16).
 I like that this font has the slashed zero of Verite.
 I also like the more squarish outline of the letters in Verite that has been inherited into